-- 32. The Committee examined the enterprise risk management system at its 16th and 18th meetings.
-The Committee acknowledged the progress that has been made in strengthening enterprise risk management, including the active and frequent engagement of the Cabinet as well as the Risk Management Committee in the management of organizational risks. - 33.
-The Committee encouraged Management to define the Organization's risk appetite, and to develop a process in the enterprise risk management system to assess and monitor risks (and related mitigating actions) at each level, with a provision to escalate those risks that cannot be addressed at that level. - 34.
-The Committee reviewed the top risks and related mitigation strategies identified by Management, including the risks related to implementation of WHO's new enterprise resource planning system (BMS).
-The Committee advised that Management identify the owner(s) of each risk and the due date(s) for implementing mitigation action plans. - 35.
-The IEOAC continued to monitor the implementation of WHO's new enterprise resource planning system (BMS), and reiterated its recommendation that WHO involve UNAIDS in a timely manner in each phase of its implementation, as BMS will have an impact on many UNAIDS processes, including enterprise risk management.
+32. The Committee examined the enterprise risk management system at its 16th and 18th meetings.
+The Committee acknowledged the progress that had been made in strengthening enterprise risk management, including the active and frequent engagement of the Cabinet as well as the Risk Management Committee in the management of organizational risks.

+- 33. The Committee encouraged management to define the organization's risk appetite and to develop a process in the enterprise risk management system to assess and monitor risks (and related mitigating actions) at each level, with a provision to escalate the risks that cannot be addressed at that level. - 34.
+The Committee reviewed the top risks and related mitigation strategies identified by management, including the risks related to implementation of WHO's new enterprise resource planning system (BMS).
+The Committee advised that management identify the owner(s) of each risk and the due date(s) for implementing mitigation action plans. - 35.
+The IEOAC continued to monitor implementation of the BMS.
+It reiterated its recommendation that WHO involve UNAIDS in a timely manner in each phase of that system's implementation, since it would have an impact on many UNAIDS processes, including enterprise risk management.